Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

 \subsection{Do Winds Launch?}

 As shown in Figures \ref{fig:fullbox_gas_t} and \ref{fig:massfrac}, our plots indicate that the accelerated dust imparts sufficient momentum onto the gas to successfully launch a wind across our entire parameter survey.
-As photons propagate through the box, they could in principle escape through low density \textquote{channels}, and thus, impart lower amounts of their momentum onto the dust resulting in $\rm p^{total} < \int \tau \rm L/c \, dt,$.
-We show the gas and dust components of the total momentum (note that we multiply the dust momentum by a factor of $1/\dustgas = 100$ for ease of comparison) in the wind relative to the predicted momentum $\int \sim \tau \rm L/c dt$ in Figure \ref{fig:tau}.
+As photons propagate through the box, they could in principle escape through low density \textquote{channels}, and thus, impart lower amounts of their momentum onto the dust resulting in $\rm p^{total} < p^{MS} \equiv \int \tau_{\rm IR} \rm L/c \, dt$, where $\rm p^{total}$ and $\rm p^{MS}$ denote the total momentum carried by the fluid and the expected momentum for the multiple scattering regime respectively.
+We show the gas and dust components of the total momentum (note that we multiply the dust momentum by a factor of $1/\dustgas = 100$ for ease of comparison) in the wind relative to the predicted momentum $\rm p^{MS}$ in Figure \ref{fig:tau}.
 The plots show that prior to the growth time for the instabilities, $\rm t\lesssim \, 0.1 \, t_{acc}$, the radiation is well coupled to the fluid.
-However, as the instabilities grow, the line for the expected momentum of $ \int \rm \sim \tau L/c \, dt$ begins to separate from the imparted momentum as low density \textquote{channels} develop.
+However, as the instabilities grow, the line for the expected momentum begins to separate from the imparted momentum as low density \textquote{channels} develop.
+When the total momentum of the fluid in the simulation is lower than the expected value, we define this as momentum ``leakage''.
+This situation indicates a lack of efficient momentum transfer between the injected radiation and the dusty fluid.
 At $\rm t\sim t_{acc}$, the plots show factors $1-3$ of momentum ``leakage'' from the box which increases with increasing column density.
 We attribute this effect to slower photon diffusion at higher column densities which results in an overall reduced incident flux on the dust particles.
-But we still always see an order-unity fraction of the radiation momentum $ \int \tau \rm L/c \, dt$ actually couples, and thus is always sufficient to launch a wind under AGN-like conditions as simulated here.
+But we still always see an order-unity fraction of the radiation momentum $ \rm p^{MS}$ actually couples, and thus is always sufficient to launch a wind under AGN-like conditions as simulated here.